 At East Coast College we give you more than just a course.
-Our innovative 16-19 year old study programmes include visits, guest speakers, training opportunities and work experience as standard; our students progress on to employment and the country’s top universities so your possibilities for the future are endless!
+Our innovative 16 to 19-year-old study programmes include visits, guest speakers, training opportunities and work experience as standard.
+Our students progress on to employment, apprenticeships and the country’s top universities so your possibilities for the future are endless!

 We hope you find an opportunity that excites and inspires you at East Coast College.

 Stuart started his working life as “the guy who lifted boxes” at a textile manufacturer, working his way up to running the company’s sales team before moving into a career in the financial services industry.
 He returned to learning in his 20s, studying A Levels at night school before reading politics, philosophy and economics at Teesside University.

 Since then he has achieved a degree, teaching post-grad, a master’s degree in enterprise management and an MBA.
 Stuart also runs his own coaching company working with managers of small and medium-sized businesses to improve performance.